The Valleys series 1: Storylines

 The night of the big event arrives and Natalee turns up to gate crash the party.
 Carley quickly hints to Natalee that Chidgey's been up to no good and Natalee plans to get her own back.
 AK celebrates with Chidgey over their successful night but Natalee catches them together and assumes the worst.
 Confronting them both over what she thinks she's seen, Chidgey drops himself in it over the girl in the club the previous night.
 Natalee issues Chidgey with an ultimatum, to come home with her or their relationship is over for good.
-The next day Chidgey announces that him and Natalee are back together and he packs his bags and returns home with her.
+The next day Chidgey announces that he and Natalee are back together and he packs his bags and returns home with her.